-• BIM users: this group includes every technician or manager participating in the project and who needs to make use of BIM but does not have a specific BIM role or a significant BIM knowledge.
+BIM users: this group includes every technician or manager participating in the project and who needs to make use of BIM but does not have a specific BIM responsibility role or a significant BIM knowledge.
+This type of BIM profile includes both the BIM Authors, who develop the BIM models and the BIM outputs, and the BIM consumers and users, who make use of the BIM documentation.
+BIM consumers/users have no responsibilities over the models and as such they have no BIM role related.

-This Section will focus on the profile of the BIM specialist, who has specific tasks beyond the production and consumption of the BIM data.
+This Section will focus on the profile of the BIM specialist, who has specific tasks beyond the production and consumption of the BIM data, but will mention